AdaCore/training_material/courses/fundamentals_of_ada/065_type_derivation.rst

    - Standard operations like **+** and **-**
    - Any operation that acts on the type

-* Simple type derivation
+* Type derivation

    - Define types from other types that can add limitations
+   - Can add operations to the type

 * Tagged derivation

-   - Define types from records to add new fields
+   - **This** is OOP in Ada
+   - Seen in other chapter

 ============
 Primitives